 “As an internationally-minded school we believe in the importance of our young people acquiring confidence and competence in languages other than English.”

-In keeping with Dulwich College tradition, the early years centre for children aged two to seven (toddler to Year 2) is endearingly known as DUCKS.
+In keeping with Dulwich College tradition, the early years centre for children aged 2 to 7 (toddler to Year 2) is endearingly known as DUCKS.
 In the Foundation Stage, teaching follows the Early Years Foundation Stage Framework and children learn through “purposeful play combined with a focus on learning to read and beginning to write in both English and Mandarin”.
-Key Stage 1 students then move onto an enhanced version of the ENC.
+Key Stage 1 students then move onto an enhanced version of the National Curriculum for England.

-The Junior school for Years 3 to 6 continues to offer an enhanced UK curriculum that “develops international mindedness”.
+The Junior school for Years 3 to 6 continues to offer an enhanced English curriculum that “develops international mindedness”.
 From Year 6, specialist teachers take lessons in subjects including music, art and design, and ICT.
-Students have daily Mandarin lessons, which teach Mandarin as a native language, second language or foreign language; these lessons also use art, music and drama to teach students the local culture and traditions.
+Students have daily Mandarin lessons, which teach Mandarin as a native language, second language, or foreign language; these lessons also use art, music, and drama to teach students the local culture and traditions.

-The Senior school is currently open for Years 7 to 13; from Year 9, students follow the IGCSE syllabus followed by the International Baccalaureate Diploma Programme in Years 12 and 13.
+The Senior school is open for Years 7 to 13; from Year 9, students follow the IGCSE syllabus followed by the International Baccalaureate Diploma Programme in Years 12 and 13.
 Dulwich College (Singapore) offers an enhanced range of topics in the curriculum, which “aligns us with the expectations of top independent schools in the UK”.
-It also prepares students for the 13+ Common Entrance exam for Independent Schools.

 The College says that the extra year for IGCSEs, “allows for the development of core skills across the curriculum that will allow our students to learn to the best of their ability, while leaving time for important enrichment activities to be integrated into the learning experience”.
-It’s an interesting approach to secondary education that recognises the importance of research, self-management, thinking, communication and social skills – and prepares students well for the IBDP in Sixth Form.
+It’s an interesting approach to secondary education that recognises the importance of research, self-management, thinking, communication, and social skills – and prepares students well for the IBDP in Sixth Form.

 “We aim to develop confident, thoughtful, and outward-looking young people who have a passion for learning by delivering a rigorous academic programme.
 We believe that successful students are not defined solely by their attainment in tests and exams.”